InjectiveLabs/injective-protocol-specification/README.md

 ## Decentralized Orderbook

 The Injective sidechain hosts a decentralized, censorship-resistant orderbook which stores and relays orders.
+The application logic for the orderbook is in the [`orders`](https://github.com/InjectiveLabs/injective-core/tree/master/cosmos/x/orders) module which supports six distinct actions (state transitions in the form of [Msg](https://godoc.org/github.com/cosmos/cosmos-sdk/types#Msgs)):

+* Creating a make order
+* Creating a take order
+* Soft cancelling a make order
+* Creating a trading pair
+* Suspending a trading pair
+* Resuming a trading pair

-### Make Order Relay Procedure
+### Make Order Procedure
 1. A valid signed 0x order is first created
 2. The order is submitted to the sidechain through a HTTP POST call to a relayer's endpoint which then forwards the order to the network
 3. The relayer performs validation on the order and checks